ThomasLomas/ha-starlinghomehub/README.md

 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Starling Home Hub Integration"

 ## Hub Setup

+> Note: Ensure you are using the latest firmware (2024.43 or above)

 The SDC API is disabled by default.
 To enable the API, go to the Starling app, then: